Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/RasterColormapRenderer/README.md

 # Colormap renderer

 Demonstrates how to use a colormap renderer on raster layer.
-Colormap renderers can be used to replace values on a raster layer with a color based on the original value brightness.
+Colormap renderers can be used to replace values on a raster layer with a color based on the original brightness value.

 ![](screenshot.png)